Go to content

 Contact Person: Ulrich Kortz ukortz@constructor.university

-Contact Address: Jacobs University, Department of Life Sciences and Chemistry, Campus Ring 1, 28759 Bremen, Germany
+Contact Address: Constructor University, School of Science, Campus Ring 1, 28759 Bremen, Germany

 Group website: http://ukortz.user.jacobs-university.de/